-At Daventry Hill School students follow a curriculum pathway.
+At Daventry Hill School students follow a curriculum pathway which act on a continuum, allowing students to move between them as appropriate.
 All Reception aged children are taught from the Early Years Foundation Stage curriculum.
-Once a student moves into year 1 they are placed on one of 3 pathways: yellow, green or black.
-Our Post 16 students are placed on one of 4 pathways depending on their outcomes for adulthood.
+Once a student moves into year 1 they are initially placed on one of 3 pathways: yellow, green or black.
+Our Post 16 students are initially placed on one of 4 pathways depending on their outcomes for adulthood.